MikroElektronika/mikrosdk_click_v2/clicks/solidswitch2/README.md

 void solidswitch2_toggle_in1_pin ( solidswitch2_t *ctx );
 ```

-## Example Description

-> This example demonstrates the use of SolidSwitch 2 Click board by controlling the output state.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration which maps outputs as follows: